uabrc/uabrc.github.io/docs/index.md

 ## How Do I Get Started?

-Create [your Cheaha Account](./account_management/cheaha_account.md), then check out our [Featured Tutorials](#featured-tutorials) below.
+[Create your RCS Account](./account/rcs/create.md), then check out our [Featured Tutorials](#featured-tutorials).
 If you have a specific goal in mind, try searching our documentation, or see our [Success Stories](#success-stories) for inspiration on what we can do.
 Represent an internal organization and want to start a collaboration?
 See our [Outreach](#outreach) section.
 If you still can't find what you need, please [Contact Us](#how-to-contact-us).

 ### Featured Tutorials